Former Belgian prime minister Jean-Luc Dehaene dies at 73

 Dehaene died after a fall while on holiday with his wife and friends in Brittany, France, a spokesman for the Belgian Christian Democrats said.

-He had been suffering poor health for some time although he still attended party events and was involved in drafting new financial rules for European football teams.
+He had been suffering poor health for some time although he still attended party events and was involved in drafting new financial rules for European soccer teams.

 "He fell and it appears that it was related to that rather than any illness," the spokesman said of his death.